 According to Fair Housing Act (FHA), an Emotional Support Animal (ESA) is, “an animal of any species, the use of which is supported by a qualified physician, psychiatrist or other mental health professional based upon a disability-related need.
 An ESA does not have to be trained to perform any particular task.
 ESAs do not qualify as service animals under the Americans with Disabilities Act (ADA), but they may be permitted as reasonable accommodations for persons with disabilities under the Fair Housing Act.”

 ESAs should be well-behaved animals that are always under the complete control of the owner/student in the residence and outside when toileting.
 Such animals must be domesticated species.
-Illegal animals are not permitted and are not considered a reasonable accommodation in a community living environment.

 The student who is requesting the accommodation and has received approval to bring their ESA to campus.